Chief Executive's Office

 The Chief Executive's Office is the administrative headquarters for the Department of Home Affairs and coordinates the operational divisions – the Isle of Man Constabulary, the Fire and Rescue Service, the Prison and Probation Service, Island radio communications including the Emergency Services Joint Control Room and Emergency Planning, including the Civil Defence Unit.

-Chief Executive Mark Kelly heads a team of 11 staff and is responsible for a budget of around £30 million.
+Dan Davies is the Chief Executive Officer and is responsible for a budget of around £30 million.
 They can be contacted at:

 Isle of Man

 +44 1624 621298